viczommers/tesuji/README.md

 - Speed up appointment booking process, giving patients a single platform to efficiently find a suitable doctor, taking into account location, specialty, and price, and ordering in an intelligent way
 - Help doctors by reducing shortfall from insurers and being paid more quickly

-## How we used the Portia agent framework to improve:
+## How we used the Portia agent framework
 ### Appointment Booking
 1. Patient goes to the Tempus Cura platform
 2. Patient enters postcode, insurance company (unless self-paying), specialty, and procedure and clicks "Search Doctors"